Is Joe Biden the Democrats' best hope for retaking the White House in 2020?

-David Asman joined FOX Business Network (FBN) as an anchor in September 2007, and co-hosts After the Bell (weekdays 4-5PM/ET) with Melissa Francis.
+David Asman joined FOX Business Network (FBN) as an anchor in September 2007, and co-hosts "After the Bell" (weekdays 5-6PM/ET).

 Asman has been with FNC since 1997 when he joined the network as a weekday anchor for "Fox News Live."
 In 2005, he was named head of FNC's documentary unit where he hosted a series of investigative specials, including "Global Warming: The Debate Continues" and "U.N.
 Blood Money," a three-part series which examined the oil-for-food controversy.